steadyjaw/printer_mods/voron_v0/0.96_OLED_Skirt_Mod/README.md

  2. Insert 2 BHCS M3 x6 to the display mount
  3. Use two `M2x10 Self Tapping Screws for Plastic` from BOM and snap like 6-7mm off of it.
 Fasten OLED with them.
  2. Remove old Skirt in the front
- 3. Add two M3 nuts to the extrusion the skirts and the display mount will be mounted to
+ 3. Add two M3 nuts to the extrusion, where the shortened skirts and the display mount will be mounted to
  4. Bolt 3 new parts to extrusion.
 You'll need two erxtra M3 screws for that!